Encoding and Enumerating Acyclic Orientations of Graphs: Acyclic orientations of a complete multipartite graph with labelled vertices

 Note that $\mathcal{F}(x_1,\ldots,x_p)$ converges (absolutely) if and only if $\displaystyle \left| \frac{x_1}{x_1+1} + \ldots + \frac{x_p}{x_p+1} \right|<1$.
 Indeed, we have that $\mathcal{F}(x_1,\ldots,x_p)$ converges absolutely on

-Note that there is a $p$-dimension ball centered at the origin included in $\Omega$.
+Note that there is a $p$-dimensional ball centered at the origin included in $\Omega$.
 Now, using the closed formula of $\mathcal F$, we can obtain a closed formula for $X_{k_1,\ldots,k_p}$, see the following result.

 \begin{theorem} For every $k_1,\ldots,k_p\in\mathbb{N}^+$ we have

 \end{theorem}

 \begin{proof} $X_{k_1,\ldots,k_p}$ is the coefficient of $x_1^{k_1}x_2^{k_2}\ldots x_p^{k_p}$ in $\mathcal{F}(x_1,\ldots,x_p)$.
 We also have